billmcspadden-riscv/pmake/README.md

 ## Non-replicated features of GNU make  (weaknesses of GNU make)

-One of the more confusing aspects of GNU make, is that there are two types of variables that are supported:
+One of the more confusing aspects of GNU make, is that there are several types of variables that are supported:

 - "recursively expanded variables" of the sort: `FOO = hello.c`